flavoi/diventi/README.md

 # diventi
-The next generation of suspended modernity adventures.
+The next generation of fantastic adventures.